GameBrief · Guides

 The encounter modifiers in NG+ include effects that change how dice interact with the floor and which faces count as crits.
 Some are beneficial (they amplify your build on the right class) and some are hazards.
 Reading the modifier before each encounter and planning your throw angle around it is a skill that base runs don't teach.
 It's one of the things that makes NG+ feel meaningfully different rather than just harder.

 NG+ is intended for players who've cleared the main run and want challenge.
 The community consensus is that Necromancer and Archer scale best because their output grows with run length.
-A full NG+ guide covering the specific encounter modifiers and which classes handle the difficulty increase best is coming this week.
+The Rune Dice New Game Plus guide covers the specific encounter modifiers and which classes handle the difficulty increase best.

 A single run takes 20-45 minutes depending on class and playstyle.
 Warrior runs faster because blocking reduces the number of throws needed to survive tough rooms.
 Necromancer runs slower in the late dungeon because the skeleton army complicates encounter resolution, but it's also the hardest class to die on once the army is built.